Devoteng1/kinesis-data-streams-projects-01/README.md

 Amazon Kinesis Data Streams Capacity Modes
 - Provisioned mode: You can choose the number of shards provisioned, scale manually or using API, send 1MB/S of data to shard and get 2MB/S out of shard
-- On-demand: No need to provision or manage the capacity.
+- On-demand mode: No need to provision or manage the capacity.
 Provisioned capacity maximum 200MiB/second write capacity and maximum 400 MiB/second read capacity

 # Intructions